 #3 – Manomaya Kosha, The Lower Mind

 Yes, there are two minds – lower and higher.
-And the manomaya kosha marks the conscious mind.
-Which Michael Singer lovingly calls the ‘Monkey Mind’.
+And the manomaya kosha marks the conscious mind, the third layer covering the soul.
+The spiritual author, Michael Singer lovingly calls this layer the ‘Monkey Mind’ in his phenomenal work called The Untethered Soul and shares in great detail the ways this layer affects our life experience.

-In this layer, we experience the thoughts of our conscious mind during meditatoin.
+In this layer, we experience the thoughts of our conscious mind during meditation.
 And at the time, it drives us crazy!
 That’s only because we’re just learning to tap into that layer, and it’ll need a little self-control to work our way around it.
+The thing that helps us develop that self-control is our ability to step back and become a witness to the mind without getting sucked into the thoughts.
+And how do we step back?
+By accessing this next layer.

 #4 – Vijnanamaya Kosha, The Upper Mind

-We then move to the fourth layer, and the third in our subtle body.
-The vijnanamaya kosha is the sheath of wisdom and inner knowledge.
+We then move to the fourth layer, and the third in our subtle body container.
+The vijnanamaya kosha is the sheath of wisdom and inner knowledge, and that’s how it gets its name.

 Aka, the subconscious mind as it pulls in profound truths, realizations and spiritual resources from the depths of the Universe!

-This is the point where once we’ve reached, we can solve any problem.
-It’s the answer to the new agey saying, “all the answers are within you”.
+This is the point where once we’ve reached, we can solve any problem by being intentional and not letting the conscious thoughts flow mindlessly.
+The vijnanamaya kosha is the answer to the new agey saying, “all the answers are within you”.

 It makes sense that we are not our thoughts, emotions or any of the other layers above.
-But are we not our soul?
-You might even ask if the soul is an illusion.
-Afterall, the translation of this layer, bliss-illusion sheath seems to say so.
-Your introspection isn’t futile!
+But underneath even all that is this beautifully complicated ego-mind, aka, the anandmaya kosha.

 How to Transcend Each Kosha